NestJS Prisma Global Exception Filter Guide 2026

 bootstrap();

-Testing Your Error Handling Works
+Test Your Error Handling

 Write integration tests verifying correct status codes.
 Create test/error-handling.e2e-spec.ts: